 1932: MP’s poems started to appear in periodicals and he designed the set and costumes for a production of The Insect Play.

 Summer 1933 – end 1935: MP lived in Eric Drake’s artists’ colony on Sark.
-He exhibited paintings and drawings in the gallery that he help to build there, and also showed with the Sark Group in London.
+He exhibited paintings and drawings in the gallery that he helped to build there, and also showed with the Sark Group in London.

 September 1936: MP started to date Maeve Gilmore (born in 1917), a sculpture student.